rehamelkholy/banana-navigation/Report.md

 ## Model Architecture

-The model uses two identical `QNetqork`'s, each has an input the same size as the state space, and is composed of two fully connected layers of dimesnion `64` each followed by a Relu activation layer, and finally a third fully connected layer with an output the same size as the action space.
+The model uses two identical `QNetwork`'s, each has an input the same size as the state space, and is composed of two fully connected layers of dimesnion `64` each followed by a Relu activation layer, and finally a third fully connected layer with an output the same size as the action space.

 ## Scores vs Episodes